lorenzo-biava/starchat/README.md

 * send_password_generation_link: send an email with instructions to regenerate the password
     * input: a valid email address e.g.: "foo@example.com"
     * output: a dictionary with the response fields e.g.: { "user_id": "123", "current_state": "forgot_password", "status": "true" }

-Other application specific functions can be implemented by the client these functions must be called with the prefix "priv_" e.g. "priv_retrieve_user_transactions" ( @angleto to clarify)

 Ref: [sample_state_machine_specification.csv](https://github.com/GetJenny/starchat/blob/master/doc/sample_state_machine_specification.csv).